machineboy2045/angular-selectize/README.md

 angular-selectize
 ==================
 This is an Angular.js directive for Brian Reavis's [selectize jQuery plugin](http://brianreavis.github.io/selectize.js/).
+It supports all of Selectize's features.
+Here are some highlights:

 * Better performance than UI-Select ([ui-select](http://plnkr.co/edit/pSJNHS?p=preview) vs [angular-selectize](http://plnkr.co/edit/xdyzf9?p=preview))
 * Selectize is ~7kb (gzipped)